ThenerzZ/ThenerzZ/README.md

 ## 🔧 Current Projects
 ### rust-chess-engine

-Building a performant raytracer focused on realistic lighting and shadow rendering.
+Building a performant chess engine in pure rust!

 ## 📫 How to Reach Me
 - **Email:** `thenerz_lunix@proton.me`